-In the fall of 2019 I met with 15 Inglewood high school students to embark on a project exploring personal value and community.
-The group used this quotation by Dr. Martin Luther King, Jr. as their starting point and reflected on those who instill youth with personal dignity, individual significance and a sense of self.
+In the fall of 2019, I met with 15 Inglewood High School students to embark on a project exploring personal value and community.
+The group used this quotation by Dr. Martin Luther King, Jr. as their starting point and reflected on those who instill young people with personal dignity, individual significance, and a sense of self.

-Through group discussion, recollection, and sketching each student identified a person who had fostered their sense of self-worth to create a work about.
-Honest, thoughtful, vulnerable, and diligent, the youth brought energy and excitement, and often great emotion, to the sessions.
-Portrait sessions and interviews with tears and hugs revealed family stories, childhood nicknames and words of wisdom.
+Through group discussion, recollection, and sketching, each student identified a person who had fostered their sense of self-worth and made artworks based on that person.
+Honest, thoughtful, vulnerable, and diligent, the students brought energy, excitement, and, often, great emotion to the sessions.
+Portrait sessions and interviews with tears and hugs revealed family stories, childhood nicknames, and words of wisdom.

 * Martin Luther King Jr.; "What Is Your Life’s Blueprint?”; Barratt Junior High School address; 26-10-67; Philadelphia, PA